PavelPys90/arm-embedded-path/99_Libs_Dev/Drivers_F10x/README.md

 ## License

-This library is provided as-is for educational and commercial use.
+This project is licensed under the **MIT License** - free to use for educational and commercial purposes.

 ## Contributing